JasselD/JasselNotes/Y2S2/ENEL611/Switching Concepts.md

-Objective: Explain how layer 2 switches
+Objective: Explain how layer 2 switches forward data

+**Frame Forwarding**: Explain how frames are forwarded in a switched network

+**Switchj